malloydata/malloydata.github.io/src/documentation/patterns/apijson.md

 ```

 ## Query by Country
-Build a line chart showing values by date.
-The rate comes back as a string and we convert it into a number.
+This query builds a line chart showing exchange rate values over time.
+With a simple Malloy query, we can easily transform and analyze a dataset directly from an HTTP API, without any intermediate database required.

 ```malloy
 --! {"isRunnable": true, "isPaginationEnabled": true, "size": "large", "source": "/inline/e1.malloy", "pageSize":5000}